iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL!
 [File Transfer Based Publishing for Shiny Apps](https://hosting.analythium.io/file-transfer-based-publishing-for-shiny-apps/)

 ## MLOps
+- [Build your open-source MLOps stack](https://mllops.vercel.app/).
+Explore tools and components of the MLOps stack.
+Select any tool to find more about it.
+Add it to build your own stack.
 - [MDNEUZERLING.
 DATA, R, PYTHON](https://mdneuzerling.com/)
 	- [Deploying R Models with MLflow and Docker](https://mdneuzerling.com/post/deploying-r-models-with-mlflow-and-docker/).
 MLflow is a platform for the “machine learning cycle”.
 	- [Data Science Workflows](https://mdneuzerling.com/post/data-science-workflows/).
 I’m obsessed with how to structure a data science project.